 11.4 Procurement Principles and Objectives

-11.4.1 The term "procurement" embraces the complete process from planning, sourcing to taking delivery of all works, goods and services required by the LHB to perform its functions, and furthermore embrace all building, equipment, consumables, and services including health services.
+11.4.1 The term "procurement" embraces the complete process from planning, sourcing to taking delivery of all works, goods and services required by the JCCT to perform its functions, and furthermore embrace all building, equipment, consumables, and services including health services.
 Procurement further embraces contract and/or supplier management, including market engagement and industry monitoring.

 11.4.2 ‘Goods and Non-Health Services Only’ The legal and governing principles guiding ‘covered procurement’ under the 2023 Act, and incorporated into these SFIs include but are not limited to the following: